RoquetteTenreiro/Yield.Mapping/YM.md

 ### 1.2.
 What are the main components of yield mapping?

 Several approaches have been developed for continuous yield sensing.
-The commercial yield monitors that are currently used by farmers are based on a wide range of methods.
-The most common ones include a paddle wheel volume flow sensor, a momentum plate sensor, a gamma ray sensor, strain gage based impact sensors, and an infrared sensor.
+The commercial yield monitors that are currently used by farmers are based on a wide range of methods and technologies.
+The most common include a paddle wheel volume flow sensor, a momentum plate sensor, a gamma ray sensor, strain gage based impact sensors, and an infrared sensor.
 A compelling review of such technologies is provided by Arslan & Colvin.
 (2002).

 - Arslan, S., & Colvin, T. S. (2002).
 Grain yield mapping: Yield sensing, yield reconstruction, and errors.
 Precision Agriculture, 3(2), 135-154.